ILLGrenoble/visa-accounts/README.md

 getAccountParameters(userInfo): Object;
 ```

+### The User ID

+The User ID is an essential element returned by the attribute provider.
+This ID has to be unique for a user and it is required to be able to link the authenticated user to the facility User Office data (ie proposals or experiments) and user roles (injected separately in the ETL process of VISA).

-Note: The UserId is a string type to allow any identifier type from facility sites.
+The UserId is a string type to allow any identifier type from facility sites.
+This may be the same as the account username but it could also be a database primary key.

+### The UserInfo object

-The userInfo object is a wrapper to the UserInfo Response provided by OpenID Connect and provides a single method (get(claim)) to obtain claims returned by the service.
+The userInfo object is a wrapper to the [UserInfo Response](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo) provided by OpenID Connect and provides a single method (```get(claim)```) to obtain claims returned by the SSO.
 In implementing the attribute provider this can be used as follows:

 ```javascript
 getUserId(userInfo) {